redhuntlabs/RedHunt-OS/README.md

 # RedHunt Linux Distribution (VM)
-Virtual Machine for Adversary Emulation and Threat Hunting
+Virtual Machine for Adversary Emulation and Threat Hunting by [RedHunt Labs](https://redhuntlabs.com/)

-RedHunt aims to be a one stop shop for all your threat emulation and threat hunting needs by integrating attacker's arsenal as well as defender's toolkit to actively identify the threats in your environment.
+RedHunt OS aims to be a one stop shop for all your threat emulation and threat hunting needs by integrating attacker's arsenal as well as defender's toolkit to actively identify the threats in your environment.

 ## Base Machine:
 * Lubuntu-18.04 x64